Flows on the PGL(V)-Hitchin component: Deforming Hitchin representations

 \begin{cor} Every pair of $(\Tmc,\Jmc)$-parallel flows on $\Hit_V(S)$ commute, and the space of $(\Tmc,\Jmc)$-parallel flows on $\Hit_V(S)$ is naturally in bijection with $T_{[\xi]}\Hit_V(S)$.
 In particular, the pair $(\Tmc,\Jmc)$ determines a trivialization of $T\Hit_V(S)$. \end{cor}

-In Sun-Zhang \cite[Theorem 5.3]{SunZhang}, we prove that this trivialization of $T\Hit_V(S)$ is in fact symplectic with respect to the Goldman symplectic form on $\Hit_V(S)$.
-Combining this with the fact that any pair of $(\Tmc,\Jmc)$-parallel flows commute yields the following corollary (see \cite[Corollary 5.4]{SunZhang} for a proof).
+In the upcoming companion paper \cite{SunZhang}, it is shown that this trivialization of $T\Hit_V(S)$ is in fact symplectic with respect to the Goldman symplectic form on $\Hit_V(S)$, and every $(\Tmc,\Jmc)$-parallel flow is a Hamiltonian flow.